|Ht / Wt:||5'10" / 185 lb.|

 |Drafted:||2016 / Rd.
 5 (165)|

-Official reported injury data for Tyreek Hill.
+No ADP data available for Tyreek Hill.

 Tyreek Hill is a wide receiver and kick return specialist for the Kansas City Chiefs.
 Hill had a volatile college career, that included him attending three different schools.
 The Chiefs were said to be taking a risk on drafting him, but they did, and he emerged as one of the team's most explosive weapons in the just completed season.